JLukasSamby/pa1473project/README.md

 ### Robot setup
 The robots can be set up in multiple ways.

-#### With a computer
+#### with a computer
 With a computer you can either upload and run code with bluetooth or a cable connected to the ev3 hub.
+Preparing your computer

+You’ll write your MicroPython programs using Visual Studio Code.
+Follow the steps below to download, install, and configure this application:

+    1) Download Visual Studio Code.
+    2) Follow the on-screen instructions to install the application.
+    3) Launch Visual Studio Code.
+    4) Open the extensions tab.
+    5) Install the EV3 MicroPython extension as shown in Figure 2.

-#### Runing code in ev3dev
+#### runing code in ev3dev
 If code is already uploaded to the ev3 hub it can be run using the hub.
 See https://pybricks.com/ev3-micropython/startbrick.html.

+You can press the F5 key in VSCode to run the program.
+Alternatively, you can start it manually by going to the debug tab and clicking the green start arrow, as shown in Figure 13.
+When the program starts, a pop-up toolbar allows you to stop the program if necessary.
+You can also stop the program at any time using the back button on the EV3 Brick.

+If your program produces any output with the print command, this is shown in the output window.

 ### Connecting server and client
 To have the robots work as intended, please use two identical robots.
 They must be connected using